Tools for Working Remotely

 Create files and folders, share them using a direct link, and invite both UCLA and external team members to collaborate.
 Box is easily accessible from anywhere, on smartphone, tablet, or your computer.

 UCLA’s Box services is available free of charge to everyone in the UCLA community.
 Research projects use Box to collaborate on datasets and documents.
 Departments use Box to replace traditional network file servers.
 Students use Box to store papers, assignments, and notes.
 Documents stored on Box are encrypted.
 You have full control over who can access your files.
-With no storage limit, Box is the right choice your document storage needs.

 How to check voicemail from an off-campus telephone